MTG/freesound/_docs/api/source/resources.rst

 ::

   {
-    "url": <URI of the bookmark category in Freesound>
-    "name": <name that the user has given to the bookmark category>
-    "num_sounds": <number of sounds under the bookmark category>, "sounds": <URI to a page with the list of sounds in this bookmark category>, }
+    "url": "<URI of the bookmark category in Freesound>", "name": "<name that the user has given to the bookmark category>", "num_sounds": <number of sounds under the bookmark category>, "sounds": "<URI to a page with the list of sounds in this bookmark category>", }